Skip to main content

 • Update default locale first, then propagate keys to other locales.

-• Validate locale JSON in CI to catch malformed files before packaging.
+• Validate locale JSON in continuous integration (CI) to catch malformed files before packaging.

 Next steps